elkowar/yolk/docs/src/templates.md

 Expressions within these templates are written in the [Luau](https://luau.org) scripting language, and have access to a couple special variables that allow you to reference your configuration and system state.

+## Preparation
+To make yolk evaluate your file as a template, you need to explicitly tell yolk about it.
+To do this, run `yolk mktmpl <egg-name> <filepath>` on the file you want to turn into a template.
+Note that it needs to already be managed as part of an egg for this to work.

 ## Conditional
 Let's take a look at a simple example of conditional template syntax:
 ```toml